KaiTheHuman/Weather-app/README.md

 This is apart of my class assignment, meant to practice fetch() using a local JSON file.
-THe assignment specifications are as follows:
+The assignment specifications are as follows:

 # Assignment 2: Weather JSON Application